 A long, serpentine creature, perhaps up to 50 feet in length, with a sheep-like head.
 Manipogo has been spotted as far back as the 1800s, and Native people knew of it long before.
-Witnesses often claim to see large, undulating humps in the water, and a large head raise up.
-Some experts contend that Manipogo sightings may be due to the surfacing of very large sturgeon.
+Witnesses often claim to see large, undulating humps in the water, and a large head that raises up.
+Some experts contend that Manipogo sightings may be due to the surfacing of a very large sturgeon.

 Note: Winnipogo of Lake Winnipegosis, Manitoba, CAN, is another lake monster and thought to be the same creature as Manipogo since the two lakes connect.

 Lake Monsters on the US / Canadian Border

 Lake Champlain, Vermont, USA / Quebec, CAN

-Approximately 30 feet in length, with a long, slender neck, small head and flippers.
-Champ is among the best-documented of North American lake monsters, and has been spotted hundreds of times through the years.
+Approximately 30 feet in length, with a long, slender neck, small head, and flippers.
+Champ is among the best-documented of North American lake monsters and has been spotted hundreds of times through the years.
 The creature has been ingrained in the local culture, and cryptozoologists spend a fair amount of time at the lake searching for the beast.
 As of yet, no hard evidence has been found.
-Researchers speculate that, like the Loch Ness Monster, Champ may be a relic plesiosaur, or a rare and undiscovered marine mammal.
+Researchers speculate that, like the Loch Ness Monster, Champ may be a relic plesiosaur or a rare and undiscovered marine mammal.